-Copyright 2013 • Babst, Calland, Clements and Zomnir, P.C. • Two Gateway Center, Pittsburgh, PA 15222 • 412-394-5400 • Administrative Watch is privately distributed by Babst, Calland, Clements and Zomnir, P.C., for the general information of its clients, friends and readers.
-It is not designed to be, nor should it be considered or used as, the sole source of analyzing and resolving legal problems.
-If you have, or think you may have, a legal problem or issue relating to any of the matters discussed in the Administrative Watch, consult legal counsel.
+Copyright 2014 • Babst, Calland, Clements and Zomnir, P.C. • Two Gateway Center, Pittsburgh, PA 15222 • 412-394-5400 • ShaleEnergyLawBlog.com is publicly distributed by Babst, Calland, Clements and Zomnir, P.C., for the general information of its readers.
+It is not designed to be, nor should it be considered or used as, the sole source of analyzing and resolving legal problems and matters and is not intendde to give legal advice.
+If you have, or think you may have, a legal problem or issue relating to any of the matters discussed in the ShaleEnergyLawBlog.com, consult legal counsel.

 For more information about LexisNexis products and solutions, connect with us through our corporate site